mariochavez/mariochavez/src/_posts/2025-12-10-rails-mcp-server-context-efficient-refactoring.md

 ```

-This returns information about `get_schema` without having loaded all nine analyzers upfront.
+This returns information about `get_schema` without loading all nine analyzers upfront.
 Claude then invokes it:

 ```